yodrew/yodrew.github.io/_pages/psychology.md

 Why are these things so deeply buried?

-Besides injury and shock, trauma immediately causes the first four stages of disease that Tilden describes: enervation, toxemia, irritation, inflammation.
+Besides injury and shock, trauma instantly causes the first four stages of disease that Tilden describes: enervation, toxemia, irritation, inflammation.
 The organism surges into action with the shock and sudden demand for energy, nutrients, circulation, and hormones to manage pain and awareness.
-Meanwhile, incapacity and malfunction snowball.
+Incapacity and malfunction snowball.

 Consciousness contracts with trauma.
 The psyche contracts from the world on a sensory level.
 It restricts higher functions like reflection and reason, diverting their energy rations to stabilize critical functions.
 Awareness of the painful event itself is unnecessary.
 It often disturbs the process.
 This is why trauma manifests as amnesia, denial, stupidity, callousness, and clumsiness: the inabilities to remember, to admit, to know, to feel, to move.